merenlab/merenlab.org/_posts/anvio/2018-02-15-anvio-snakemake-workflows.md

 [![DAG-pangenomics]({{images}}/DAG-pangenomics.png)]( {{images}}/DAG-pangenomics.png){:.center-img .width-50}

 Since we used the same directories from the contigs workflow, then some of the steps don't have to be repeated.
-These steps are inside dashed line, whereas the rules that will be executed are inside a box.
+These steps are inside dashed lines in the workflow graph, whereas the rules that will be executed are inside a box.

 Now we can run it: